 In the backyard, we sat and chatted with the family.
 We were offered Roksi or the local rice beer.
 I am told it is one hell of a strong drink.
 It seems families regularly consume this homemade drink.

-I stepped out of the home feeling a bit acquainted to the culture that I came to know of just 3 days ago.
+I stepped out of the home feeling a bit acquainted with the culture that I came to know of just 3 days ago.

 The smiling faces will always remain my favorite memory of visiting Chitwan National Park.

-Recommend you read following travel blog on places to visit in Nepal.
+Recommend you read the following travel blog on places to visit in Nepal.